Gloria Hemingway: Death

 Hemingway died on October 1, 2001, of hypertension and cardiovascular disease in Miami-Dade Women's Detention Center.
 That day, Hemingway was due in court to answer charges of indecent exposure and resisting arrest without violence.
 Hemingway had been living in Florida for more than ten years.
+She is interred next to her father and her half-brother Jack in the cemetery in Ketchum, Idaho.

+Public reactions to death

-In most obituaries, she was called "Gregory", but Time magazine published a brief notice of the death of "Gloria Hemingway, 69, transsexual youngest son turned daughter of novelist Ernest Hemingway" and noted the novelist once said Gloria had "the biggest dark side in the family except me".
+In most obituaries, she was called "Gregory", but Time magazine published a brief notice of the death of "Gloria Hemingway, 69, transsexual youngest son turned daughter of novelist Ernest Hemingway" and noted the novelist once said Hemingway had "the biggest dark side in the family except me".
 The gravestone reads: "Dr. Gregory Hancock Hemingway 1931–2001".

-The media response to Hemingway's death has been condemned for not referring to Hemingway as "Gloria" and for portraying gender variance as inherently pathological.
-Shortly after Hemingway died, The Advocate published an article discussing the coverage of her death.
-In it, Vanessa Edwards Foster, spokeswoman for the National Transgender Advocacy Coalition discussed how family rejection contributes to depression, how Hemingway had to fight for years to be recognized, especially growing up as Ernest Hemingway's son, and how transgender people felt the coverage was lurid, degrading, and dehumanizing.
-Lorian Hemingway sympathized, and stated "I am proud of him for going through with it.
-I wish I could have said that to him, and I hope it brought him some peace in the years he had left.
-My husband and I were talking about it, and if there was anything good about those last hours, it was that he was in the women's cell, where he would have chosen to be."
+The media response to Hemingway's death has been condemned for not referring to her as "Gloria" and for portraying gender variance as inherently pathological.
+Shortly after Hemingway died, the LGBT magazine The Advocate published an article discussing the coverage of her death.
+In it, Vanessa Edwards Foster, spokeswoman for the National Transgender Advocacy Coalition, discussed how family rejection contributes to depression, how Hemingway had to fight for years to be recognized, especially growing up as Ernest's son, and how transgender people felt the coverage was lurid, degrading, and dehumanizing.
+Hemingway's daughter Lorian sympathized, and stated "I am proud of [her] for going through with it" and that she hoped it brought Hemingway "some peace in the years [she] had left".
+She said that it was good that Hemingway's life ended "in the women's cell, where [she] would have chosen to be."

-Hemingway is buried next to her father and half-brother Jack in the cemetery at Ketchum, Idaho.
 She left two wills.
 One will left most of the $7 million estate to Galliher.
 The other left most of it to Hemingway's children.
 The children challenged the will that named Galliher as heir, claiming that Galliher was not legally Hemingway's widow given that Hemingway's home state of Florida did not recognize same-sex marriages.
 The parties eventually reached an undisclosed settlement.